Skip to content

 Common knee pain patterns

 Some knee pain is sharp with stairs or squatting.
 Other cases feel like a deep ache that builds with standing, walking, or longer days on your feet.
+That tells us whether the main problem is load tolerance, control, mobility, or a combination of all three.

 Symptom clusters